devsurajrai/emoji-Identifier/README.md

 # Emoji Identifier

-### This is an Imoji Identifier App made with React JS.
+### This is an Emoji Identifier App made with React JS.

 ## What it does?